• Skip to main content

 Serving the Chickpeas Protein Bliss Balls

-We savored the chickpeas protein bliss balls as small bites of dessert after dinner.
-The smooth, fudgy and very moist bliss balls were sweet enough to satisfy our craving for something sugary.
+We savored the chickpea protein bliss balls as small bites of dessert after dinner.
+The smooth, fudgy, and very moist bliss balls were sweet enough to satisfy our craving for something sugary.

 The chickpeas gave them heft, the rolled oats married with coconut a beautiful crunchy, chewy texture, and the peanut butter rounded it off with perfect gooeyness.